F-I-D-O/Manuals/manuals/Windows/Comand shell.md

 The above command prints the directory of the file passed as the first argument.

+# Registry Manipulation
+For registry manipulation, we can use the [`reg`](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/reg) command.

+Typical subcommands:

+- `add`: add a value to the registry
+- [`delete`](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/reg-delete): delete a value from the registry
+- `query`: query the registry

 # Usefull Commands

 ## Get the path of the executable/command